History of Honduras: Arrival of Cortés

 The Spanish record two different stories about what happened next.
-Antonio de Herrera y Tordesillas, writing in the 17th century, said that Olid's soldiers rose up and murdered him.
-Bernal Diaz del Castillo, in his book named Verdadera Historia de la Conquista de Nueva España, says that Las Casas captured Olid and beheaded him at Naco.
+Antonio de Herrera y Tordesillas, writing in the 17th century, said that De Olid's soldiers rose up and murdered him.
+Bernal Diaz del Castillo, in his book named Verdadera Historia de la Conquista de Nueva España, says that De Las Casas captured De Olid and beheaded him at Naco.
 In the meantime Cortés marched overland from Mexico to Honduras, arriving in 1525.

-Cortés ordered the founding of two cities, Nuestra Señora de la Navidad, near modern Puerto Cortés and Trujillo, and named Las Casas governor.
-However, both Las Casas and Cortés sailed back to Mexico before the end of 1525, where Las Casas was arrested and returned to Spain as a prisoner by Estrada and Alboronoz.
-Las Casas returned to Mexico in 1527, and returned again to Spain with Cortés in 1528.
+Cortés ordered the founding of two cities, Nuestra Señora de la Navidad, near modern Puerto Cortés and Trujillo, and named De Las Casas governor.
+However, both De Las Casas and Cortés sailed back to Mexico before the end of 1525, where De Las Casas was arrested and returned to Spain as a prisoner by Estrada and Alboronoz.
+De Las Casas returned to Mexico in 1527, and returned again to Spain with Cortés in 1528.

 On 25 April 1526, before going back to Mexico, Cortes appointed Hernando de Saavedra governor of Honduras with instructions to treat the indigenous people well.
-On 26 October 1526, Diego López de Salcedo was appointed by the emperor as governor of Honduras, replacing Saavedra.
+On 26 October 1526, Diego López de Salcedo was appointed by the emperor as governor of Honduras, replacing De Saavedra.
 The next decade was marked by clashes between the personal ambitions of the rulers and conquerors, which hindered the installation of good government.
 The Spanish colonists rebelled against their leaders, and the indigenous people rebelled against the Spanish and against the abuses they imposed.

+Campaigns in the central-western area

+Overview of the territories governed by the Lencas as of 1526.

+As the Spanish campaigns progressed, the conquistadors encountered Lenca territories, specifically the chiefdoms of central-western Honduras.
+The largest of these was the Lordship of Sulaco-Manianí, a federation linking the several chiefs of the villages of present-day Sulaco and Manianí in the Comayagua Valley.
+These territorial entities were governed by alliances among chieftains from various regions who acted much like great feudal lords and their families; initially, this structure provided them with a strategic advantage.
+In contrast, the Cares and Perquín chiefdoms were essentially domains ruled by a single leader supported by a priestly and military elite.

-Salcedo, seeking to enrich himself, seriously clashed with Pedro Arias Dávila, governor of Castilla del Oro, who wanted Honduras as part of his domains.
-In 1528, Salcedo arrested Pedrarias and forced him to cede part of his Honduran domain, but Charles V, Holy Roman Emperor rejected that outcome.
-After the death of Salcedo in 1530, settlers became arbiters of power.
+De Salcedo, seeking to enrich himself, seriously clashed with Pedro Arias Dávila, governor of Castilla del Oro, who wanted Honduras as part of his domains.
+In 1528, De Salcedo arrested Pedrarias and forced him to cede part of his Honduran domain, but Charles V, Holy Roman Emperor rejected that outcome.
+After the death of De Salcedo in 1530, settlers became arbiters of power.
 Governors hung and removed.
 In this situation, the settlers asked Pedro de Alvarado to end the anarchy.
-With the arrival of Alvarado in 1536, chaos decreased, and the region was under authority.
+With the arrival of De Alvarado in 1536, chaos decreased, and the region was under authority.